 In my variation of this classic, I add a few tablespoons of almond meal (or almond flour) to the recipe.
 It adds a creamy rich taste of almonds and bumps up the protein in this dish, making it healthier for my kids.

-Customization Tips for Sooji Halwa
+Pro-Tips for Customizing Sooji Halwa

 It is extremely easy to customize this recipe to your taste.
 I like using a combination of Ghee and unsalted butter for this recipe, but you can stick to one if you prefer it that way.